 For those who are dealing with an alcoholic on a binge, Al-Anon/Alateen provides support for family members and friends of alcoholics via local support groups.
 You can visit their website to find a support group in your city.

-Here are additional support groups for family and friends of addicts:
+Here are additional support groups for family and friends of addicts who disappear:

 · Nar-Anon Family Groups